The Best Getaway To Reconnect and Unwind This Spring

 We really liked that they had a phone "lockbox" – a nice touch to allow you to truly unplug.
 Of course, we would be checking up on the kids every few hours, but it's nice not to be distracted by notifications all day.

 The next morning, we woke up early to the sound of birds chirping instead of fighting teenagers or a jarring alarm, it was bliss seeing the sun shining through the window and how gorgeous it was outside made me want to get out and explore it right away.
 We went out for a short scenic hike in the woods.
-Nothing too strenuous, just a walk around the area to appreciate nature - and gorgeous views.
+Nothing too strenuous, just a walk around the area to appreciate the colorful landscape - and gorgeous views.

 Once we got back to the cabin, we both took turns in the shower before making lunch – we grilled veggies and chicken skewers and ate them at the picnic table.
 The next day, we had another stroll and came back and chilled out by the fire in the Adirondack chairs for our last evening – we laughed so hard reminiscing on some of the trips we took when we were young.